 The incoming/new Chairman is elected during the second year of the 3-year Program of Work.
-This allows the new/incoming Chairman an opportunity to meet with the advisor, get advice or suggestions from the Statewide Advisory Committee, and put together an outline for a new 3-year plan.
+This allows the new/incoming Chairman an opportunity to meet with the advisor, get advice or suggestions from the Statewide Advisory Committee, and put together a new 3-year plan.
 The new POW is developed during the summer and fall following the annual meeting.
-It should be completed by spring as a copy of the proposed plan is to be shared with the KEHA Board at the Spring Board Meeting.
+Initial ideas are shared during the Fall Board Meeting.
+The proposed plan should be final and complete by spring as a copy of the proposed plan is to be shared with the KEHA Board at the Spring Board Meeting.
 This is simply an opportunity for the Board to preview the new Program of Work.
 No vote is needed nor taken on the plan unless it includes new or revised contests.
 All contests must be approved by the board.